-ON THE JOB INJURIES REDUCED BUT STILL HAPPEN
+ON THE JOB INJURIES REDUCED BUT STILL HAPPENING

 Workers have a right to a safe workplace.
 The law requires employers to provide their employees with safe and healthful workplaces.
 Since the OSHA laws were passed in the 1970s, workplace injuries have been significantly reduced in Minnesota and across the country.
 Nonetheless, workplace accidents still happen and employers are still required to have workers compensation insurance to compensate their employees.

-OSHA can help answer questions or concerns from employers and workers.
+OSHA is available to answer questions or concerns from employers and workers.
 To reach your regional or area OSHA office, go to the OSHA Offices by State webpage or call 1-800-321-OSHA (6742).
-Small business employers may contact OSHA’s free and confidential On-Site Consultation program to help determine whether there are hazards at their worksites and work with OSHA on correcting any identified hazards.
+Small business employers may contact OSHA’s free and confidential On-Site Consultation program to help determine whether there are hazards at their work-site and work with OSHA on correcting any identified hazards.
 Consultants in this program from state agencies or universities work with employers to identify workplace hazards, provide advice on compliance with OSHA standards, and assist in establishing injury and illness prevention programs.
 On-Site Consultation services are separate from enforcement activities and do not result in penalties or citations.